javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 alert(firstName); // undefined
 ```

-If we want a "default" value to take place of the absent one, we can provide it using `=`:
+If we want a "default" value to replace the missing one, we can provide it using `=`:

 ```js run
 *!*